Willowlark/thelittlethingswemiss/_posts/PbP/2017-09-03-character-building.md

 **If you need help with aspects, I recommend crowd sourcing it to the channel.** It's hard to come up with them sometimes, in my opinion.

+### Special Aspects

+The following are two special styles of traits in Wushu.
+If you so desire, we can discuss using them with your character.

+> **Milestone Traits** - To really get Campbellian on their asses, you should plan out a series of three milestones for any new Trait.
+Each time the player meets one of these challenges, or makes a milestone choice, the Trait increases by one.
+For example, a hero trying to master an ancient and cursed weapon might have the following milestones ahead:

+> 1. Use the weapon to defeat an enemy in combat.
+> 2. Use the weapon to defend an enemy from harm.
+> 3. Use the weapon to prevent a fight you want to win.

+> At first, using this weapon would mean rolling against the default target number of 2.
+After their first combat victory, the relevant Trait increases to 3.
+After successfully defending a hated enemy, the Trait increases to 4.
+Finally, after learning the true value of human life (awww), the Trait increases to 5.
+Only those who do not seek power are fit to wield it.

+> **Two-Sided Traits** - If you want to drive home a character’s dramatic arc, consider giving them a pair of opposed Traits like Occult Power and Sanity, Honor and Freedom, or Loved and Feared.
+These two Traits always have 6 points between them; increasing one means decreasing the other.
+You could have Occult Power 4 and Sanity 2 (4+2=6), but never Occult Power 4 and Sanity 3 (4+3=7).
+Pushing either Trait to level 5 means turning the other into a Weakness.

+> Unlike normal Traits, these are meant to be adjusted during play.
+Any time the player makes a choice that pushes in one direction, increase/decrease the Trait ratings accordingly.
+Do this before the dice are rolled, so the player is always faced with the temptation of quick power.
+Never let them adjust it back in the other direction right away, though.
+Choices mean little without consequence.

 ## Points assignments

 You can choose any one of these you'd like to define your character.
 Your best bet is to list the aspects you want to define for your character *before* you assign them numbers.